 Gail Heriot and Peter N. Kirsanow ("Amici") are two members of the eight-member U.S. Commission on Civil Rights ("the Commission").
-Members are part-time appointees of the President or Congress.
+Members are parttime appointees of the President or Congress.
 This brief is being filed in Amici's individual capacities as private citizens.

 The Commission was established pursuant to the Civil Rights Act of 1957, Pub.
-L. 85-315, 71 Stat.
+L. No. 85-315, 71 Stat.
 634 (1957).
 One of the Commission's core duties is to gather evidence on issues and make recommendations to Congress, the President and the American people.
 As then-Senate Majority Leader Lyndon Johnson put it, the Commission's task is to "gather facts instead of charges"; "it can sift out the truth from the fancies; and it can return with recommendations which will be of assistance to reasonable men."
 103 Cong.
-Record 13,897 (1957)(statement of Sen. Johnson).
+Rec.
+13,897 (1957) (statement of Sen. Johnson).

 As Commissioners, Amici have researched various issues relating to transgenderism.
-The Commission's recent report, Peaceful Co-Existence: Reconciling Nondiscrimination Principles with Religious Liberties
+The Commission's

-1 Pursuant to this Court's Rule 37.2(a), all parties have consented to this brief's filing.
+1 Pursuant to this Court's Rule 37.2(a), both parties have consented to this brief's filing.
 A letter evidencing Petitioner's consent has been filed with the Clerk of the Court; Respondent consented via e-mail.
-Counsel of record for all parties received notice at least 10 days prior to the due date of the Amici Curiae's intention to file in support of certiorari.
-Pursuant to Rule 37.6, Amicus Curiae affirms that no counsel for any party authored this brief in whole or in part, and no counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
-No person other than Amicus Curiae, its members, or its counsel made a monetary contribution to its preparation or submission.
+Counsel of record for both parties received notice at least 10 days prior to the due date of the Amici Curiae's intention to file this brief.
+Pursuant to Rule 37.6, Amici Curiae affirm that no counsel for any party authored this brief in whole or in part, and no counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
+No person other than Amici Curiae made a monetary contribution to its preparation or submission.

-(2016), deals in part with those issues.
+recent report, Peaceful Co-Existence: Reconciling Non-discrimination Principles with Religious Liberties (2016), deals in part with those issues.
 The Commission's recent briefing, entitled Examining Workplace Discrimination Against Lesbian, Gay, Bisexual and Transgender Americans, which was held on March 16, 2015, but which has not yet been made into a written report, also dealt in part with those issues.